minyk/nifi-headlessbrowser-processor/README.md

  * Page URL: URL for processing.
 Used only `Url Provided` is `true`.
  * Timezone: Timezone for browser.
 Select from dropdown list.
  * Port Range: port range for JBrowserDriverServer.
 This range should be multiple of three.
+ * Javascript: Script after page loading.
+Currently, EL is not supported.

 * Relationship
  * success: success relationship of this processor.
 Flowfile contains page source of input URL.